sundarenius/All-projects-info/README.md

-# All private projects built by me
+# Some projects built by me..
+(Not always up to date)

 Most of these project is private repos but they are all hosted on the web so go on and take a look. :)

 ## Tech stack used
+- Typescript
 - Vue / React
-- Vuetify
+- Vuetify/Semantic UI
 - Node/Express
 - Mongodb and mongoose
 - Webpack
 - ECMAscript (Javsacript/ES6)
-- Heroku and firebase (hosting).
+- Heroku, firebase and AWS (hosting).
+- Jenkins and other CI tools
+- Docker

 ## Hosted URL's